Santa Clara, 1 August 2014

 As well as focusing on the technical content of the first release at this meeting, plans for the content and structure of the second phase of NFV were discussed and laid down.
 The main objectives of this next phase are to build on the achievements made in the first two years of the ISG and include interoperability, formal testing, as well as working closer with projects developing open source NFV implementations.
 The activities will include both normative and informative work.

 NFV ISG has chosen a new management team to carry the group forward.
-Dr Steven Wright, of AT&T, was elected as chairman, and Mr. Nakamura Tetsuya, of NTT DoCoMo, was chosen as vice-chairman.
+Dr Steven Wright, of AT&T, was elected as chair, and Mr. Nakamura Tetsuya, of NTT DoCoMo, was chosen as vice-chair.
 Both are elected for a period of two years.

 Dr. Wright commented “I’d like to thank the outgoing chair, Prodip Sen, and all the ISG participants, for their hard work to bring the ISG to this point.
 I look forward to assisting the ISG as it continues to progress towards its goal of an open NFV ecosystem with interoperable implementations.”